tlevine/www.thomaslevine.com/content/!/middle-names/index.md

 I was wondering what proportion of people have middle names, so I asked the Census.

-	Recently you requested personal assistance from our on-line support=20 center.
+	Recently you requested personal assistance from our on-line support center.
 Below is a summary of your request and our response.

 	We will assume your issue has been resolved if we do not hear from you